moniafavaro/volunteer/README.md

 https://user-images.githubusercontent.com/60261970/148089011-df3e73ba-1381-4fe9-a774-3e0f857c5b9d.mov

-After that is up to the company to contact the volunteer and the volunteer to answer to the company.
+After that it is up to the company to contact the volunteer and the volunteer to answer to the company.

 # Frameworks Used